Il passato prossimo – A Comprehensive Overview for Beginners

 For example, in English, you say, “I have eaten.”
 In Italian, this would be “Ho mangiato.”
 Here, “ho” (I have) is the auxiliary verb, and “mangiato” (eaten) is the past participle.

-However, the sentence often translates better into English as “I ate” with no connection with the present.
+However, the sentence often translates better into English as “I ate” with no connection to the present.
 Let’s look at some more sentences:

 When to Use Essere or Avere